 I learned that I wanted to get better.
 Faster, stronger.
 I learned that I wanted to get better, faster, stronger—now.

 And so my journey began.
 That was 2016.
-It’s been over two years, and I’ve come far.
+It’s been years, and I’ve come far.
 Not far enough, but far.

 I’m a middle-aged mom with a full-time job.